 Paralegal VS Lawyer Difference In Terms Of Salary

-Paralegal and lawyers both have their own identity in the legal world, they have different roles and responsibilities.
+Paralegal and lawyers both have their own identities in the legal world, they have different roles and responsibilities.
 Not just different roles and responsibilities, they also have different salaries.
-In this part of the blog we will learn about the salary of paralegal vs lawyer.
+In this part of the blog, we will learn about the salary of a paralegal vs a lawyer.

 What Are The Advantages And Disadvantages Of Being A Paralegal VS Lawyer?